JulienGasparLopes/JavaLogger/README.md

 Logger logger = new Logger(Logger.ERROR); //info and warn messages won't be displayed
 ```

+A good practice is to declare a public static Logger in one of your main classes so you can log messages everywhere !

 ## What about Files ?

 If you want to output on a log File just create the logger as following :